Queen's Theatre, Adelaide: 20th–21st centuries

 In the 1980s the building was at risk of demolition, until parts of the original theatre were discovered, which sparked protests from the public (including from Barry Humphries) to conserve the building.

 These features included dressing rooms and the orchestra pit.
 The South Australian Government, upon acquiring the property after negotiations in the 1990s, initiated efforts to conserve its surviving heritage architecture.
 As of 2019 the shell of the original theatre still stands within the 1850s facade of the Royal Victoria Theatre.

 Excavation also revealed historically significant remains and numerous artefacts, including clay pipes, bottles, plates, buttons, props and costumes, shoes, candlesticks and stage decorations, the most significant treasure being a gold and ruby earring featuring dangling ivy leaves, which is now in a collection managed by the History Trust of South Australia.
 Most of the artefacts were transferred to the South Australian Museum in 2016.

 The Queen's Theatre was reopened as a performance venue at the 1996 Adelaide Festival of Arts, with a performance of The Magic Flute by Opera Australia.
 Following essential refurbishments, it was reopened for the launch of the 1998 Festival by Robyn Archer.
 The theatre is still used as a performance space and function venue, but with stringent conditions intended to preserve as far as possible, the old character of the building.

 The Theatre was managed by Arts South Australia from 2010 to 2018, before being taken over by GWB McFarlane Theatres.

+The Queen's Wall

+In 2025, The Queen's Wall, a 32-metre public artwork by Mary Moore and interactive media studio Sandpit, was installed on the western wall of the Queen's Theatre.
+The work comprises seven panels relating to episodes from the theatre's history and is accompanied by a mobile app with augmented reality and audio elements.

+The project was commissioned by the South Australian Department of the Premier and Cabinet and delivered by Guildhouse, with research support from AusStage and the Lost Theatres Project.